podcast

 Draft Zero: a screenwriting podcast

-DZ-85: Choices & Decision 2 - The Farewell & Wrath of Man
+DZ-85: Choices & Decisions 2 - The Farewell & Wrath of Man

-What is difference between choice and decision when it comes to audience experience?
-In our second part of our "series" on Choices and Decisions, we take a deep dive into THE FAREWELL and WRATH OF MAN, with a sidebar on NOMADLAND.
+Listen when you want to show a character refusing to change despite every opportunity to do so.
+In our second part of our “series” on Choices & Decisions, we take a deep dive into THE FAREWELL and WRATH OF MAN, with a sidebar on NOMADLAND.
 In THE FAREWELL, we consider how the choice/decision to lie underpins every sene of the film (to great effect).
-In NOMADLAND, we consider how using choice and decision is a great way to show how a character doesn't change.
-And in WRATH OF MAN, we look at how non-linear...
+In NOMADLAND, we consider how using choice and decision is a great way to show how a character doesn’t change.
+And in WRATH OF MAN, we look a...

 2021-11-17